feralaes/cdx2cea/README.md

 ## How to cite this package in your article

-You can cite this package like this “we based our analysis using the cdx2cea R package (Alarid-Escudero F, Schrag D, and KuntzKM 2021)”.
+You can cite this package like this “we based our analysis using the cdx2cea R package (Alarid-Escudero F, Schrag D, and Kuntz KM 2021)”.
 Here is the full bibliographic reference to include in your reference list for the manuscript and the package (don’t forget to update the ‘last accessed’ date):

 > Alarid-Escudero F, Schrag D, Kuntz KM (2021).
 CDX2 biomarker testing
 > and adjuvant therapy for stage II colon cancer: An exploratory